Preocts/eggsplain/README.md

 ## Table of Contents

 1. [Open *that* File](openthatfile.md) - A brief example of how the working directory for Python can impact opening a file.
+1. [deadsnakes](deadsnakes.md) - Install Python versions new and old on Ubuntu.